tuftsceeo/IoT/EV3/FunctionList.md

 - speed

 'set_motor' can change
-- run_forever (Will cause an error but is okay; still works; see ProblemAssistance.txt for details)
+- run_forever (will cause an error but it's okay, there's a reason; it works; see ProblemAssistance.txt for details)
 - run_timed (time in ms)
 - stop
 - reset (should stop motor and reset encoder - aka set position to 0)